-Last year, on November 1-4, 2017 Ethereum Foundation Development Conference was held in Mexico.
-Many individuals from crypto industry attended that event, and one of them was Zack Coburn, the founder of EtherDelta decentralized exchange and co-founder of FirstBlood.
+On November 1-4, 2017 Ethereum Foundation Development Conference was held in Mexico.
+Many individuals from the crypto industry attended that event, and one of them was Zack Coburn, the founder of EtherDelta decentralized exchange and co-founder of FirstBlood.

-In this article, we will try to make an overview of his presentation and let you know what he was talking about there.
+In this article, we will try to overview his presentation and let you know what he was talking about there.

 What was behind EtherDelta launch

-An idea about EtherDelta came to Zack when he realized that with the ERC20 token standard it’s possible to let anyone trade tokens through smart contracts and there needed to be an interface to let people do that as easy as possible.
+An idea about EtherDelta came to Zack when he realized that with the ERC20 token standard, it’s possible to let anyone trade tokens through smart contracts and there needed to be an interface to let people do that as efficiently as possible.

 Today, on this platform, you can trade with a few hundred different tokens.
 Many of them don’t have any liquidity at all, but also many of them have.